neuroethology/MARS/README.md

 </div>

 #### System requirements
 MARS can be run on Linux, Windows, or MacOS.
-We strongly recommend running MARS on a computer with a GPU; MARS runs fastest on NVIDIA GPUs with at least 10Gb memory.
+We strongly recommend running MARS on a computer with a GPU.

 #### Data requirements
 MARS v1.8 works on top-view videos featuring pairs of interacting mice, with a black resident mouse and a white intruder mouse.
 MARS can be run on unoperated mice, or on videos in which one mouse has been implanted with a **cable-attached device** such as a microendoscope or fiberphotometry/optogenetic fiber.